Quantum Fluctuation-Response Inequality and Its Application in Quantum Hypothesis Testing: Introduction

-Recently, an elegant framework for analyzing the mean difference of a generic quantity between two arbitrary nonequilibrium states is established, i.e., the fluctuation-response inequality (FRI) \cite{PNAS:Sasa}.
-However, this idea is not only restricted to the classical case; it is also of great interest in the quantum realm.
-Moreover, its potential applicability in science can go way beyond the scope of statistical physics.
-The aim of this work is two-fold.
-First, we establish a quantum version of the FRI, which characterizes the mean difference of a generic observable at two arbitrary quantum states.
-Second, by taking advantage of the sub-Gaussian property associated with any measurement plan, we provide an operationally useful bound of error rates for quantum hypothesis testing \cite{Book:Hayashi}, which is stronger and thus more informative than that from quantum Pinsker's inequality.
-We also discuss possible applications of our results in such topics like thermodynamic inference \cite{ARCMP:Seifert} and speed limit \cite{PRX:SL}.
-As a general approach, our results are expected to find applications in various fields of science.
+One might naturally want to extend such a result to the quantum regime.
+However, the methodology underlying the development of the classical FRI is no longer applicable in the quantum case because density operators, which are the quantum counterparts of classical distributions, may be noncommutative.
+To overcome this limitation, we develop new techniques in this work, based on which we nontrivially establish a similar framework in the quantum regime.
+We first establish a quantum version of the FRI, which bounds the mean difference of a generic observable at two arbitrary quantum states in terms of their quantum relative entropy.
+Second, by taking advantage of the sub-Gaussian property associated with any measurement plan, we provide an operationally useful bound of error rates for quantum hypothesis testing \cite{Book:Hayashi}, which is a non-asymptotic result that can be applied to any finite number of copies of the system.
+The bound complements existing bounds and we show that it can be more informative in certain cases.
+It is worth emphasizing that, while the technique used in this work is closely related in spirit to the Gibbs variational principle and variational representations of quantum relative entropy, the primary contributions of this work lie in the development of a quantum FRI, especially its sub-Gaussian formulation, and its application to quantum hypothesis testing.
+We also discuss possible applications of our results in problems related to thermodynamic inference \cite{ARCMP:Seifert} and the speed limit \cite{PRX:SL} in physics, as well as the generalizability of algorithms in machine learning.
+We believe that, given the similarity between the goals of statistical physics and other disciplines as discussed above, our results are expected to have broad applicability across various scientific fields.

-\emph{Quantum fluctuation-response inequality.}--- The major difficulty in generalizing the classical fluctuation-response theory to the quantum regime lies in the fact that operators in general do not commute.
-We tackle this problem by carefully constructing useful operators from the most general setting.
-Given two arbitrary density operators $\gamma_0$ and $\gamma_1$ that describe a system at two different states, we assume $\gamma_0$ is full-rank in the Hilbert space of interest, which describes the reference system, and $\gamma_1$ the ``perturbed'' system.
-For an arbitrary Hermitian operator $\mathcal{O}$, we want to bound $|\Tr(\mathcal{O}\gamma_0)-\Tr(\mathcal{O}\gamma_1)|$ where the traces are supposed to be well defined.
-First, let $\OP_c\equiv \OP-\Tr(\OP\gamma_0)I$ be the ``centered'' version of $\OP$, where $I$ is the identify operator.
-It is easy to see that $\Tr(\OP_c\gamma_0)=0$.
-Then, for $s>0$, we define:
+In the remainder of this work, we establish the quantum fluctuation-response inequality and its sub-Gaussian version in Sec.~\ref{sec:QFRI}.
+We then apply these results to quantum hypothesis testing in Sec.~\ref{sec:QHT}, and discuss further applications in Sec.~\ref{sec:more_appl}.
+Finally, we conclude in Sec.~\ref{sec:conclusion}.